ardhi/masohi-socket.io/README.md

 ## Hire Me

-If you have a Bajo Framework-based application project, please contact me via <a href="mailto:ardhi.lukianto@gmail.com">email</a>.
+If you have a Bajo Framework-based application project and need a professional service or assistance, please <a href="https://github.com/ardhi#pro-service">click here</a>.
 I'd be happy to work on it at a competitive price and with fast turnaround!

 ## Support Me